 The game contains a single graphic screen at the beginning (a drawing of the tower) and only exists of text against a blank background for the rest of the game.

 There are no reviews for this game.

-There are no rankings for this game.
+There are no critic reviews for this game.

 There are currently no topics for this game.

 TriviaFrom developer Charles Forsythe in September 2007:

-was written to fit into that milieu.
+"The text on the back of the packaging [of the TRS-80 release] was written by Bob Liddell, the proprietor of the Programmer's Guild.
+He wasn't a programmer, but just published other people's work.
+He had also published some fantasy role playing (a la "Dungeons and Dragons") gaming manuals that centered on a particular fantasy world and characters he'd created.
+Tower of Fear was written to fit into that milieu.
 I believe that Bob saw it as an extension of his fantasy-gaming product line.
 For my part, I was happy to have a starting point to create a fantasy world -- within the limits of 1980's home computer technology -- for the game.

 When I decided to write a game for the CoCo, I decided to recycle the Tower of Fear game and focus more on the programming.
 It tried to write the game engine so that I could release games for both the Model I/III and the CoCo with relative ease.
 At the time, however, people were more interested in arcade-style action games for the CoCo, and the market for Model I/III games was waning, so I never took advantage of my multiplatform text adventure engine."